zfeizollahi/dsc-0-05-14-grouping-data-lab-online-ds-sp-000/README.md

 ```

 #### select_yr_and_min_hr_with_at_least_100_games
-We determined that Babe Ruth hit 0 homeruns in his first year, when he played only five games.
+We determined that Babe Ruth hit 0 home runs in his first year, when he played only five games.
 Let's avoid the outliers by looking at years in which Ruth played in at least 100 games.
 Select the `year` with the least number of  `HR` from only those seasons with over 100 `games` played.

 ```python